JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 ### Information Hiding with Module Signatures

-* Modules also have types, they are called *signatures*
+* Modules also have types, they are called either *module types* or *signatures*
+  - The latter term is used in math, e.g. "a DFA has signature D = (S, Σ, τ, s0, F)"
 * When a module is defined in a file `simple_set.ml`, make a file `simple_set.mli` for its corresponding signature
     - the added "`i`" is for "interface"
 * You don't need an `.mli` file if there is nothing to hide, the type will be inferred